accountz-open/Accountz.com/index.md

 * [Home Accountz](https://accountz-dev.github.io/homehelp/)

-If you would like information regarding the forthcoming **Open Source version** (not owned or associated to Accountz.com Ltd), please see go to <https://accountz.org/>
+If you would like information regarding the forthcoming **Open Source version** (not owned or associated to Accountz.com Ltd), please go to <https://accountz.org/>

 *The Accountz Team*